Miami WR DuBose taken off the field on a stretcher after hit to the head against Texans

 DuBose remained on the field for more than 10 minutes as he was tended to by emergency medical personnel.
 His jersey was cut off him and a neck brace was put on him while players from both teams watched with concern.

 At one point while he was down, the Dolphins moved away from him and into a circle where they kneeled and appeared to be praying.
-Miami coach Mike McDaniel and Houston coach DeMeco Ryans embraced at one point while he was still on the field.
+McDaniel and Houston coach DeMeco Ryans embraced at one point while he was still on the field.

 DuBose was eventually put on a spine board where his arms and legs were strapped down and he was taken off the field.
 A tube of some kind was in his mouth and no movement could be seen as he was taken off the field.